rconstantin/Final-Project/Final-Project-README.md

 a cape that provides wireless capability and a z-wave API.
 The timeframe for delivery of this cape fell outside the window of this project (it will have to do for a future project).
 So instead, I turned to a Node.js z-wave library (see reference above).
-It took some time and effort to get all the necessary components installed and building on the BeagleBone and then some tougher times to get it to work with the Aeon Sensor (More details to follow in ![section 2]).
+It took some time and effort to get all the necessary components installed and building on the BeagleBone and then some tougher times to get it to work with the Aeon Sensor.

 Next, I turned my attention to my second requirement: to able to remotely monitor and control my HA components.
 I looked into a web hosting solution but that required some monetary investment and building a server side support.